Authentication vs. Authorization: What's the Difference?

 Attribute-based Access Control (ABAC).
 This goes a step further than RBAC.
 In addition to roles, access is also controlled based on other attributes, such as the time of day, the user's location, the type of device being used, and more.

 Policy-based Authorization.
 The decision to grant or deny access is made by analyzing a collection of rules or guidelines known as policies.
-These policies can be altered and updated on-the-fly, providing the system with the flexibility to adapt to changing circumstances.
+These policies can be altered and updated on the fly, giving the system the flexibility to adapt to changing circumstances.
 This approach is typically favored in intricate systems where the requirements for access control can fluctuate quickly or require fine-tuning.

 Contextual Authorization.
 Based on context, the same user might have different permissions based on factors like location, time of day, or the device being used.

-Claims-based Authorization.
-They can be thought of as properties of an entity.
+Claims-based Authorization can be thought of as properties of an entity.
 A claim could be a user's age, and the system could use this claim to decide whether the user can access age-restricted content.

 Permissions-based Authorization.
 This takes user-level authorization a step further.
 Rather than assigning permissions to individual users, permissions are defined for particular actions or resources within the system.
 Users are then granted these permissions either directly or through their roles.
 For example, read permission might be defined for specific content, which can be granted to any user or role that needs to be able to read that content.